Flexberry/flexberry.github.io/pages/guides/mobile-app/gma_launch-mobile-app.en.md

 1.Select the desired device from the menu **Scheme** the toolbar (example: `iPhone 6S Simulator`) as shown in the figure above under the numeral (2).

-2.Click "Run" (3) on the same toolbar to the left of the **Scheme**.
+2.Click `Выполнить` (3) on the same toolbar to the left of the **Scheme**.
 When the button is created, you deploy and run the app in the simulator.
 To display the application opens a separate simulator application.

 ![](/images/pages/guides/mobile-app/open-mobeli-app.png)